Commands

 tap2sna.py

-tap2sna.py converts a TAP or TZX file (which may be inside a zip archive) into an SZX or Z80 snapshot.
+tap2sna.py converts a PZX, TAP or TZX file (which may be inside a zip archive) into an SZX or Z80 snapshot.
 For example:

 $ tap2sna.py game.tap game.z80